2021 Stanley Cup playoffs

-Although it was initially unknown whether the Canadian teams that qualified for the playoffs would be able to play in their home arenas after the Second Round, on June 6, it was announced that those teams would be allowed to play in their home arenas for the remainder of the playoffs.
+Although it was initially unknown whether the Canadian teams that qualified for the playoffs would be able to play in their home arenas after the second round, on June 6, it was announced that those teams would be allowed to play in their home arenas for the remainder of the playoffs.
 In order to complete the playoffs in Canada, the League applied for a cross-border travel exemption with the Public Health Agency of Canada.
-Prior to the announcement, there were some ideas of the Canadian team playing in a neutral NHL city in the US after the Second Round.
+Prior to the announcement, there were some ideas of the Canadian team playing in a neutral NHL city in the US after the second round.

 The Colorado Avalanche made the playoffs as the Presidents' Trophy winners with the most points (i.e. best record) during the regular season.
-The Pittsburgh Penguins increased their postseason appearance streak to 15 seasons, the longest active streak in the four major North American professional sports.
+The Pittsburgh Penguins increased their postseason appearance streak to 15 seasons.
+This became the longest active streak in the four major North American professional sports after the NBA's San Antonio Spurs missed the playoffs for the first time in 22 years.
 For the second year in a row and third time overall since 1996, all California-based teams, the Anaheim Ducks, Los Angeles Kings, and San Jose Sharks, missed the playoffs.
 For the first time since 1966, every team that qualified for the playoffs was also in the previous year's postseason.
-With all of the Canadian-based NHL teams in one division, the format for this season ensured that there would be a Second Round series between two Canadian-based teams for the first time since 2002.
+With all of the Canadian-based NHL teams in one division, the format for this season ensured that there would be a second round series between two Canadian-based teams for the first time since 2002.

 For the first time since 1992, three of the previous year's semifinalists, the New York Islanders, Tampa Bay Lightning and Vegas Golden Knights, returned to the round for a second consecutive season.